dhruvsts/graphql-query/README.md

     married
   }
 }

-//this is to update a user via ID mutation{
+//this is to update a user via ID: mutation{
   updateUser(id: 3, name: "dhruv", married: false) {
     name